 Check the Carburetor

 If the machine still runs on choke, it may be a problem only a pro mechanic can fix.
 The problem may be the crankshaft or the piston, and a professional will be able to assess the problem for accurate repairs.
-If the machine is older, and the mechanic estimate paired with previous spending for replacement parts is worth more than your trimmer, consider investing in a new string trimmer.
+If the machine is older, and the mechanic estimate paired with previous spending for replacement parts is worth more than your trimmer, consider investing in a new string trimmer or finding an alternative.